AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/componentmetadata/tags.md

 ## Retrieve multiple tags

-Retrieve a list of tags for the organization.
+Retrieve a list of tags that the user can access.

 `GET https://analytics.adobe.io/api/{GLOBALCOMPANYID}/componentmetadata/tags`